 Florence Vidor & Malcolm St. Clair collaborations

-Besides Are Parents People?, Florence Vidor and Malcolm St. Clair joined forces on The Trouble with Wives (1925), The Popular Sin (1926), and, also costarring Adolphe Menjou, The Grand Duchess and the Waiter (1926).
+In addition to Are Parents People?, Florence Vidor – the then-wife of director King Vidor (The Big Parade, The Crowd) – and Malcolm St. Clair joined forces on The Trouble with Wives (1925), The Popular Sin (1926), and, also costarring Adolphe Menjou, The Grand Duchess and the Waiter (1926).

 Having retired from the screen at the dawn of the talkie era, Florence Vidor died at age 82 in November 1977 in Pacific Palisades, Los Angeles County.